rust-lang/rustc-dev-guide/src/queries/query-evaluation-model-in-detail.md

 However, sometimes certain kinds of invalid user input can result in queries being called in a cyclic way.
 The query engine includes a check for cyclic invocations of queries with the same input arguments.
 And, because cycles are an irrecoverable error, will abort execution with a "cycle error" message that tries to be human readable.

-At some point the compiler had a notion of "cycle recovery", that is, one could "try" to execute a query and if it ended up causing a cycle, proceed in some other fashion.
+At some point the compiler had a notion of "cycle recovery".
+That is, one could "try" to execute a query, and if it ended up causing a cycle, proceed in some other fashion.
 However, this was later removed because it is not entirely clear what the theoretical consequences of this are, especially regarding incremental compilation.